-The 5 Most Common Questions from New Parents for Pediatricians, Answered
+Answers for the 5 Most Common Questions from New Parents for Pediatricians

-Going from being a pediatrician without kids to being one with kids was a totally different ball game for me; there are just some things medical school cannot teach you.
-And that goes for all of the books and blogs in the world–it’s great for new parents to read them and prep as much as you feel like you need to, but that first pediatrician visit is usually a lengthy one no matter how much research you’ve done!
+Going from being a pediatrician without kids to being one with kids was a totally different ball game for me.
+There are just some things medical school cannot teach you!
+The same is true for all the parenting books and blogs.
+It’s great for new parents to read them and prep as much as you feel like you need to, but that first pediatrician visit is usually a lengthy one no matter how much research you’ve done!
 As a parent, now I can better understand where new parents are coming from when they come in with a list of questions for their pediatrician about their newborn.

 1. Does breastfeeding ever get easier?